Australia Day debate: Other responses

 Among those calling for change have been Tony Beddison, then chairman of the Australia Day Committee (Victoria), who argued for change and requested debate on the issue in 1999; and Mick Dodson, Australian of the Year in 2009, who called for debate as to when Australia Day was held.

 In 2016, National Indigenous Television chose the name "Survival Day" as its preferred choice on the basis that it acknowledges the mixed nature of the day, saying that the term "recognises the invasion", but does not allow that to frame the entire story of the Aboriginal people.

 The anniversary is also termed by some as "Survival Day" and marked by events such as the Survival Day concert, first held in Sydney in 1992, celebrating the fact that the Indigenous people and culture have survived despite colonisation and discrimination.

 Suggested alternatives

 Abolition

 Some people call for the abolition of Australia Day altogether, arguing that any day celebrating Australia celebrates colonisation and Indigenous genocide.
-Luke Pearson writes, “You want a day to celebrate Australia.
-I want an Australia that’s worth celebrating.”
+In his article, "Why I no longer support #changethedate", Luke Pearson wrote, "You want a day to celebrate Australia.
+I want an Australia that's worth celebrating."